The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Top Tip: Bring your own snorkel gear to peer below the surface!

 Not content to sit on the beach all day?
 No problem, join a snorkeling tour that disembarks mid-day and continues past dark!
 Your first snorkeling stop will be in the daylight in the clear waters of Koh Sii.
 Then, after dark, participants have the unique opportunity to swim in the sea among the glowing bio-luminescent plankton.
-The boat tour includes lunch and a light sunset dinner, too.
+The tour includes lunch and a light sunset dinner, too.
 Find out more and book it!

-Read more about beautiful Thai beaches in our Thailand Beaches post!
+Read more about our favorite Thailand Beaches

 Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com